-The District carries commercial insurance for board liability, student accidents, and catastrophic crop insurance coverage.
+The District carries commercial insurance for vehicles, board and employee liability, student accident, and board and employee accidental death.

-The District participates in the Arkansas School Boards Association - Workers' Compensation Trust (the Trust), a self-insurance trust voluntarily established on July 1, 1994, pursuant to state law.
+The District participates in the Arkansas School Boards Association - Workers' Compensation Trust (the Trust), a selfinsurance trust voluntarily established on July 1, 1994, pursuant to state law.
 The Trust is responsible for obtaining and administering workers' compensation insurance coverage for its members, as well as obtaining reinsurance coverage for those claims that exceed the standard policy limits.
 In its administrative capacity, the Trust is responsible for monitoring, negotiating and settling claims that have been filed on behalf of and against member districts.
 The District contributes annually to this program.

 Additionally, the District participates in the Arkansas School Boards Association - Risk Management Program (the Association), a self-insurance program voluntarily established on February 1, 1984, pursuant to state law.
 The Association is responsible for obtaining and administering insurance coverage for property and vehicles for its members, as well as obtaining reinsurance coverage for those claims that exceed the standard policy limits.
 In its administrative capacity, the Association is responsible for monitoring, negotiating, and settling claims that have been filed against member districts.
-The District pays an annual premium for its coverage of buildings, contents, and vehicles.
+The District pays an annual premium for its coverage of buildings and contents.